rabidgremlin/gcp-thumbor-stack/README.md

 The Thumbor servers are configured to process images from a storage bucket and the whole stack is front-ended by a Cloud CDN for speed and scalability.

 ## Create and test the stack
-Run the following command.
+In your Cloud Shell, run the following commands.
 You can run replace ```thumbor-test``` with your own name.
 All resources created by the deployment manager scripts are pre-fixed with this name.

-In your Cloud Shell, run the following commands:

 ```
 git https://github.com/rabidgremlin/gcp-thumbor-stack.git